982. Connectivity

 }

-Calculate the number of connected components in the variable cnt.
+The number of connected components is stored in the variable cnt.

 cnt = 0;